ChrisKjellqvist/chriskjellqvist.github.io/index.markdown

 layout: home
 ---

 Hi, I'm Chris, and this is a bit about me.
+I am acurrently a senior at the University of Rochester in Rochester, NY and will graduate in May 2020 with an Honors BS in Computer Science.
 My research interests are primarily in heterogeneous computing systems of all kinds (persistent, approximate, analog, etc) and in the compiler's role in using these components to accelerate programs.

-Below is an extended version of my CV.
-If you have any questions, feel free to contact me.
+Upon completion of my degree, I am seeking to pursue a Ph.D. in Computer Science with a specialization in the aforementioned areas.

 # Education

 University of Rochester, May 2020
 - Honors B.S. in Computer Science
 - 3.84 Major GPA, 3.69 Cumulative GPA
+- Recipient of the Bausch & Lomb Scholarship, which has been renewed each year for 4 years

 ## Coursework
 - Future: Topics in Quantum Computing (295), Honors Thesis,